firefox-devtools/debugger/docs/bundling.md

 ### Investigating a performance regression

-When we notice that a release caused a performance regression in talos, it is important to be able to identify the specific commits that caused the regression.
-The easiest way to do that is to use try + talos to bisect the commits in the release and find the regression.
+When we notice that a release caused a performance regression in talos, it is important to be able to identify the specific commit(s) that caused the regression.
+The easiest way to do so is to use try + talos to bisect the commits in the release and find the regression.

 1. create a spreadsheet with the commits in the release e.g. [release 91][sheet]
-2. checkout the release commit in firefox and trigger a try run `./mach try -b o -p linux64,win64 -u none -t damp-e10s --rebuild-talos 6`
+2. go to the spreadsheet and identify commits that are possible performance regressions
-3. checkout the prior release commit in firefox and trigger a try run so there is a baseline for comparison
+3. checkout the release commit in firefox and trigger a try run `./mach try -b o -p linux64,win64 -u none -t damp-e10s --rebuild-talos 6`
-4. go to the spreadsheet and identify commits that are possible performance regressions
+4. checkout the prior release commit in firefox and trigger a try run so there is a baseline for comparison
-5. choose a couple of commits in the release that bisect the bisect the release so that when you have talos results you'll have a better idea of when the problem was introduced.
+5. choose a couple of commits in the release then bisect the release so that when you have talos results you'll have a better idea of when the problem was introduced.
 6. for each candidate commit
    - checkout the commit in github
    - run `yarn copy --mc <path to firefox>`